MaxCoppa/MaxCoppa/README.md

 __Currently working on :__

-- Performance of loyalties program of Canal+ in Africa, 7 Million subscribers.
+- Estimation of the performance and previvision of the performance of loyalties program of Canal+ in Africa, 7 Million subscribers.

 ## Some Projects